Mitch-P-Analyst/solafune_tree_canopy/README.md

 ### Data
 - Data Not Sharable by Solafune Non-Disclosure Agreement.
-    - To access data, read the [Solafune_raw_data.md](data/raw/Solafune_raw_data.md) file outlining required steps to reprouct this project using Solafune raw data while complying with compeition terms and conditions.
+    - To access data, read the [Solafune_raw_data.md](data/raw/Solafune_raw_data.md) file outlining required steps to reproduce this project using Solafune raw data while complying with compeition terms and conditions.

 ### Files & Run Order